 OVVO Labs

-Please see the following posts for a preliminary discussion of the topics mentioned, and all of the extensive state of the art research OVVO Labs has at its disposal:
+Please see the following posts for a preliminary discussion of the topics mentioned, and all of the extensive state-of-the-art research OVVO Labs has at its disposal: